-Control Responsibility Timing Evidence Management requirements while stockpiled • Intended use for each soil type in rehabilitation, having regard to: Timing when area will become available for rehabilitation Potential for soils to contain native plant seeds or introduced plant seeds Surface cover requirements and required volume.
-Develop a topsoil register for recording: Design Manager Prior to any earthworks Topsoil Register in place Soil type / Environmental Manager prior to stripping Source location Managor Date of stripping Location of stockpile placement Volume in stockpile Date of required management actions (turning, seeding) Date and location of replacement Undertake soil surveys along the rail alignment and in locations where associated railway infrastructure will be located in accordance with the Rail Soil Survey Methodology (SEIS, Volume 4, Appendix T1).
+Control Responsibility Timing Evidence Develop a topsoil register for recording: Design Manager / Environmental Manager Prior to any earthworks Topsoil Register in place Soil type prior to stripping Source location manager Date and depth of stripping Date and location of stockpile placement Volume in stockpile Date of required management actions (turning, seeding and amelioration) Date, depth and location of replacement and amelioration Undertake soil surveys along the rail alignment and in locations where associated railway infrastructure will be located in accordance with the Rail Soil Survey Methodology (SEIS, Volume 4, Appendix T1).
 Design Manager / Construction Manager Surveys must commence at least three months prior to construction commencing Soil sampling analysis Develop and implement a Soil Management Plan detailing treatment and management requirements for sodic, dispersive and aggressive soils.
-Design Manager / Environmental Manager Prior to construction Soil Management Plan

-Control Responsibility Timing Evidence Where permanent impacts upon strategic cropping land are identified, a Deed of Agreement will be established between Adani and the Department of Agricultural, Fisheries and Forestry (DAFF) to facilitate mitigation.
+Design Manager / Environmental Manager Prior to construction Soil Management Plan Where permanent impacts upon strategic cropping land are identified, a Deed of Agreement will be established between Adani and the Department of Agricultural, Fisheries and Forestry (DAFF) to facilitate mitigation.
 Environmental Manager Prior to construction Deed of Agreement Maintain surface drainage patterns through design of culverts and cut/fill areas.
-Where changes in flows cannot be avoided, soil stabilisation to prevent salinisation or other forms of soil degradation will be considered.
-Design Manager Prior to construction Design Plans The crossing of pastoral property and farm access roads will be minimised and alternative access will be negotiated prior to construction commencing Stakeholder Manager Prior to construction Land access agreement Negotiate stock and occupational crossing locations with Design Manager Prior to construction Finalisation of land stakeholders and finalise the land acquisition process.
-Stakeholder Manager acquisition process
+Where changes in flows cannot be avoided, soil stabilisation to prevent salinisation or other forms of soil degradation Design Manager Prior to construction Design Plans

+Control Responsibility Timing Evidence will be considered.
+The crossing of pastoral property and farm access roads will be minimised and alternative access will be negotiated prior to construction commencing Stakeholder Manager Prior to construction Land access agreement Negotiate stock and occupational crossing locations with stakeholders and finalise the land acquisition process.
+Design Manager Stakeholder Manager Prior to construction Finalisation of land acquisition process